i-witness/heroku-server/README.md

 ## Documentation

+- See [TODO](./docs/TODO.md) for a list of tasks to be completed.
-- See [TODO.md](./docs/TODO.md) for outstanding and completed tasks.
+- See [SERVER](./docs/SERVER.md) for a technical overview of this repo.

 ## Project overview _(non-technical)_